-- Safeguarding and Child Protection policy (including policy and procedures for dealing with peer-on-peer abuse) \ - Online safety, including the College online safety policy - the role and identity of the DSL and deputies \ - KCSIE part one or Annex A, as appropriate \ - KCSIE Annex B for College leaders and those who work directly with children - Student behaviour policy (include anti-bullying measures that also apply to cyberbullying, prejudice-based bullying and discriminatory bullying) - Safeguarding response to children who go missing from education (see later section in this policy) - Staff code of conduct \ (includes whistleblowing, acceptable use of IT, staff/student relationships, low-level concerns policy, communications and the use of social media). - (\ copies given)
+- Safeguarding and Child Protection policy (including policy and procedures for dealing with child-on-child abuse) \ - Online safety, including the College online safety policy - the role and identity of the DSL and deputies \ - KCSIE part one or Annex A, as appropriate \ - KCSIE Annex B for College leaders and those who work directly with children - Student behaviour policy (include anti-bullying measures that also apply to cyberbullying, prejudice-based bullying and discriminatory bullying) - Safeguarding response to children who go missing from education (see later section in this policy) - Staff code of conduct \ (includes whistleblowing, acceptable use of IT, staff/student relationships, low-level concerns policy, communications and the use of social media). - (\ copies given) - 10.2 The Designated Safeguarding Lead will ensure that all staff complete Universal Safeguarding Training face to face and that this is refreshed in line with guidance from Wiltshire SVPP or statutory guidance.
+Universal safeguarding training for all staff is regularly updated, usually every 3 years as a minimum.
+Any member of staff not present at the whole college session will undertake this statutory training requirement on their return.